cristoper/jquery-KivaSort/README.md

 });
 ```

 Datatables provides many styling possibilities: manual CSS, a theme creator, Bootstrap, Foundation, and jQuery-UI.
-TO learn more read [the "Styling" section] of the Datatables manual(http://datatables.net/manual/styling/).
+To learn more read [the "Styling" section] of the Datatables manual(http://datatables.net/manual/styling/).

 #### Custom Buttons